SolaraWW/httplogmonitor/README.md

 make build
 ```

-Start the two generate script locally so one will generate two events per second (normal dist) and the other one 5 evens per seconds (normal dist)
+Start the two generate scripts locally so one will generate two events per second and the other one 5 events per second

 ```
 ## Generate two events every